Individual health support planning

 - a schedule for the administration of prescribed medication as provided by the treating medical practitioner

-- a schedule for the administration of health care procedures as provided by the treating medical practitioner
+- a schedule for the administration of health support procedures as provided by the treating medical practitioner

 - an authorisation to contact the medical practitioner